yuzhenmi/dokojs/README.md

 Architecture
 ======

-There are 4 major layers for an application built with this framework:
+There are 4 major layers:
 ------
 * DataManager
 * Controller